Find more about Calgary here.

 A handy way of making this kind estimate is the rule of 72, where you divide 72 by the percentage rate to get the number of years it would take at that rate to double the population in this example.

 Extrapolations are risky.
-That is where you use current data to make future projections.
-Regardless, predictions were made, several years ago, for the city's population to reach a million near mid-2007.
-Over this kind of short term, the guess is likely quite good.
-And it was.
-The projected rates of growth are lower (than those listed above) in present and future years.
+That is where you use current and/or recent data to make future projections.
+Regardless, predictions were made, several years previously, for the city's population to reach a million near mid-2007.
+Over this kind of short term, the guess is likely to be quite good.
+And so it was.
+Projected rates of growth for future years are lower than those listed above in recent times.
+Less than 2% by and large.

 Another pivotal point in changing the Calgary population was the hosting of the 1988 winter olympics.
 We saw a great change in civic infrastructure preceeding these games, and with it a steadier influx after that event.